-The Finance, Personnel & Premises Committee's remit is captured in the Terms of Reference for this committee.
+The Finance Committee is a sub-committee of the main Board of Trustees.
+The Finance Committee's remit is captured in the Terms of Reference for this committee.

 Key aspects include:

 - Finance: to consider and approve the Trust's annual budget, monitor expenditure against budget, review benchmarking quotations and projects to ensure best value is achieved, to review and input into the Trust and School Development Plans, to approve reimbursements to the Executive Head Teacher. - Personnel: to review annually and consult on the Trust Staff Pay Policy and annual staff appraisal results, to implement procedures dealing with staff discipline and grievances, to provide input into the staffing structure, to participate in the recruitment process through interview stage to final selection. - Premises: to provide support and guidance for the Head Teachers on all matters relating to the School premises and grounds, security, health and safety.
 To inspect the premises and grounds annually and prepare a report of the conditions and a proposed order of priorities for maintenance.
 To undertake a safety audit of the Academy premises on a termly basis and report to the Board of Trustees, and to ensure that the Trust complies with health and safety regulations.
 To prepare a 'Lettings and Charges' Policy for the approval of the Finance Committee and to oversee the implementation of that policy.